GabeScott/standard-works-vault/General Conference/1985 October - Joseph Smith, the Chosen Instrument.md

 It is a sacred record translated by the gift and power of God.
 Its preface, given by revelation, states its purpose: to convince Jew and Gentile that Jesus is the Christ, the Eternal God.
 It teaches and testifies of Jesus Christ and contains a fulness of his gospel.

-Joseph Smith said this about it: “I told the brethren that the Book of Mormon was the most correct of any book on earth, and the keystone of our religion, and a man would get nearer to God by abiding by its precepts, than by any other book.”
-(History of the Church, 4:461).
+Joseph Smith said this about it: “I told the brethren that the Book of Mormon was the most correct of any book on earth, and the keystone of our religion, and a man would get nearer to God by abiding by its precepts, than by any other book.” (*History of the Church,* 4:461.)

 The Lord commanded the Saints to go to Ohio.
 I quote his words:

-“Wherefore, for this cause I gave unto you the commandment that ye should go to the Ohio; and there I will give unto you my law; and there you shall be endowed with power from on high.”
-(D&C 38:32).
+“Wherefore, for this cause I gave unto you the commandment that ye should go to the Ohio; and there I will give unto you my law; and there you shall be endowed with power from on high.” ([[D&C 38.32|D&C 38:32]].)

 As I studied the great events which took place in Ohio, I found that many marvelous things transpired.
 There was the incident at the Whitney store as the Prophet Joseph and Emma were driven up to the store for the first time in a horse-drawn sleigh, and the Prophet Joseph alighted and greeted Newel K. Whitney, the store owner, in these words:

 “Newel K. Whitney!
-Thou art the man! ...
-You’ve prayed me here, now what do you want of me?” (in History of the Church, 1:146).
+Thou art the man! … You’ve prayed me here, now what do you want of me?” (in *History of the Church,* 1:146).

 The upper room in the Whitney store was the meeting place of the first School of the Prophets; the revelation on the Word of Wisdom and many other revelations were given there.